 Many questioned the Queen’s choice of companion.
 His father was sentenced to death for abandoning his post and later exiled.
 His mother was committed to an insane asylum for schizophrenia when Philip was eight.
 His own sisters were banned from the wedding because they had married German men with apparent Nazi affiliations.
 These combined factors made the people of England uneasy about Philip and made politicians wary of public backlash.

-While not an easy role, husband to the Queen often pulled the light away from Prince Philip.
-At first, Philip was not even permitted to give his children his surname, but Queen Elizabeth later made a concession for his difficult position and decreed that their heirs would inherit Phillip’s surname, Mountbatten-Windsor.
+While not an easy role, Prince Philip sometimes pulled the light away from his royal spouse.
+At first, Philip was not even permitted to give his children his surname, but Queen Elizabeth later made a concession for his difficult position and decreed that their heirs would inherit Philip’s surname, Mountbatten-Windsor.

-Queen Elizabeth and Prince Phillip have four children: Prince Charles, Princess Anne, Prince Andrew and Prince Edward.
-Phillip was well-known as a caring father and protector.
+Queen Elizabeth and Prince Philip have four children: Prince Charles, Princess Anne, Prince Andrew and Prince Edward.
+Philip was well-known as a caring father and protector.

-Prince Phillip and his reputation of being politically incorrect
+Prince Philip and his reputation of being politically incorrect

 It is well documented that Prince Philip is a straight-forward man.
 Philip often receives criticism for his blunt remarks.